mikkokotola/populationgraphs/README.md

 Nothing needed to install.
 This is a simple frontend using data from a REST API.

 ## How to run locally
-Open the file index.html using a browser.
+Open the file index.html (in folder public) using a browser.

 ## How to edit code
-Open the file index.html or myChart.js using an editing tool (e.g. Visual Studio Code).
+Open the file index.html or myChart.js (in folder public) using an editing tool (e.g. Visual Studio Code).

 ## How it works
 The frontend fetches data from a REST API serving World Bank open population data and visualizes it using Chart.js.
 The user enters the country code (as [ISO3 country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3)) for the country to visualize.